 - 1. Review the physician order sheets in the medical record. - 2.
-Determine the number of days during the 14-day look-back period that a physician changed the resident's orders.
+Determine the number of days during the 14-day look-back period that a physician or other authorized practitioner allowable by State law changed the resident's orders.

 Coding Instructions